 Regulated by the Department of Health and Mental Hygiene, Office of Health Care Quality fewer individuals may be chosen by an MFP participant and would meet the standards for a qualified residence.
-The Transition Center's housing staff and the community placement specialists will document the type of qualified residence where each MFP participant chooses to live.
+The transitional case managers and the community placement specialists will document the type of qualified residence where each MFP participant chooses to live.
 Staff will verify that homes or apartments meet the statutory definitions under MFP.
 Verifications may be based on a visit to the residence, a report of the consumer or representative, information obtained from the property manager or landlord, licensure information, or information from a local housing authority.
-For community-based settings serving four or fewer individuals, the Transition Center will document the type of setting based on the definitions in the Code of Maryland Regulations.
+For community-based settings serving four or fewer individuals, the transitional case manager will document the type of setting based on the definitions in the Code of Maryland Regulations.
 For assisted living facilities, this means verifying with the Office of Health Care Quality that the facility is licensed to serve four or fewer individuals.
 For Alternative Living Units, the staff need only verify the type of setting, since by definition this residence serves 3 or fewer individuals.
 Maryland expects that few MFP participants will choose to live in a Group Home or Adult Foster Care Home.
-Information about the community residence chosen by each participant will be documented at the Transition Center and reported to the State in periodic required reports.
-The reporting requirements for the Transition Center are being clearly defined in the RFP and will include this data point.
-The Transition Center will be required to use the State sponsored tracking system to submit reports and data as required for program monitoring and evaluation.
+Information about the community residence chosen by each participant will be documented in the MFP tracking system and reported to the State in periodic required reports.